Ziro Musical Festival 2026: Where, When, and Why?

 • Hornbill Valley: Ziro is famous for its diverse hornbill community.
 Take part in a guided hike to observe these magnificent birds in their native environment.

-• Talley Valley Wildlife Sanctuary: This reserve houses a wide variety of plants and animals, such as lions, giraffes, and different types of birds.
+• Talley Valley Wildlife Sanctuary: This reserve houses a wide variety of plants and animals, and different types of birds.
 Embark on a relaxing stroll or a thrilling jeep adventure to catch a glimpse of these marvelous creatures.

-• Siikhe Lake: Siikhe Lake is the initial artificial lake in Arunachal Pradesh, situated in the beautiful Ziro Valley, only 2.5 km away from Hapoli town.
-This artificial lake was created as a component of the Water Conservation Project Scheme introduced by the government of Arunachal Pradesh.
+• Siikhe Lake: Siikhe Lake is the initial artificial lake in Arunachal Pradesh, situated in the beautiful Ziro Valley.
+This artificial lake was created as a component of the Water Conservation Project Scheme introduced by the Arunachal Pradesh government.

 • Apatani culture by exploring their traditional villages.
 Gain insight into their rituals, heritage, and artistic creations, and maybe even engage in a traditional event or feast.